Did Early Christians Observe the Fall Holy Days?

 The Feast of Tabernacles is different.
 Those who can will obey God and travel (Deuteronomy 14:23-26) go to a Feast site (see also Christians are to Be Strangers and Pilgrims?).
 They tend to keep a tithe of their increase for this purpose (see Is Second Tithe and Third Tithe Still Valid Today?).
 Those who cannot travel to a site may wish to consider the possibility to not sleep in their usual locations during the time of the Feast.
 If they are physically and financially able, they may wish to try to sleep in some type of temporary dwelling like a hotel, motel, camper, or a tent (including perhaps one in one's own home).
 In ancient Israel, those who did not travel (as well as native Israelites that did) made 'booths' of branches on top of their roofs (Leviticus 23:40) and slept in them for the seven days of the Feast (Leviticus 23:42), and some slept for the entire eight days (though the Bible only mentions seven days).
 Staying in 'temporary dwellings,' of whatever sort, helps convey that this age is temporal and a new millennial age is coming (see also Did The Early Church Teach Millenarianism? and Christians are to Be Strangers and Pilgrims?).

 The first day of the Feast of Tabernacles is kept like a Sabbath, as it is also a day of rest and a holy convocation as is the eighth day, also known as the Last Great Day (John 7:37; see also The Last Great Day: Shemini 'Azeret).
 Christians should pray and attend services and/or watch messages on each of the eight days.
 An offering is normally also taken up on the first and eighth day (cf. Deuteronomy 16:16).
-But the other days are NOT kept like the Sabbath, meaning that one can engage in regular physical work on those days.
+But the other days during that festival are NOT kept like the Sabbath, meaning that one can engage in regular physical work on those days (unless it is the weekly Sabbath, of course).

 For more details, check out How to Keep God's Festivals; a related sermon is also available titled: How to Keep God's Feasts